Migraine

 CGRP monthly injections

 The CGRP (calcitonin gene-related peptide) monoclonal antibodies are the first migraine-specific preventives.
 They're self-injected (or infused) monthly or quarterly.
-All four are NHS-funded via NICE Technology Appraisals for people who've tried and failed enough prior preventives, and are prescribed by headache clinics — not GPs.
+All four are NHS-funded via NHS Technology Appraisals for people who meet the relevant TA criteria, and are prescribed by headache clinics, not GPs.
+Each TA is worth reading in full; the criteria differ in detail and are updated periodically.

-Always check the specific TA for the current criteria — they're updated periodically.
+The wording above is a plain-English summary, the TAs themselves contain the binding criteria (commissioning arrangements, stopping rules, response thresholds) and are updated periodically.
+Always check the current TA for the drug your specialist is considering.
 A letter to the GP naming the relevant TA and asking for a headache clinic referral is the standard route.

 Botox for chronic migraine